 What should I do to make sure my qualifications are recognised in the event of a no deal Brexit?

-- I am a UK national and I have not yet received my qualification: If you are due to receive your UK or EEA qualification before 29 March 2019, you should contact the relevant regulator in the country you plan to practise to seek clarity on whether your qualifications are currently eligible for mutual recognition.
-If you are due to receive your qualification after 29 March 2019, you should contact the relevant regulator in the country you plan to practise in to seek clarity on that country’s registration policies for non-EEA (third country) nationals.
+If you are due to receive your UK or EEA qualification before Brexit, you should contact the relevant regulator in the country you plan to practise to seek clarity on whether your qualifications are currently eligible for mutual recognition.
+If you are due to receive your qualification after Brexit, you should contact the relevant regulator in the country you plan to practise in to seek clarity on that country’s registration policies for non-EEA (third country) nationals.

 What is the RIBA doing on Brexit?

 The RIBA has been working to represent architects to UK government and Parliament as the UK seeks to negotiate a new relationship with the EU.
 In March 2018, the RIBA published its second Global By Design report, which outlines the priorities of UK architects on Brexit.
 The RIBA Brexit page is updated with the latest research, policy notes and guidance.